 If Medicare online claiming has been turned on, a Send to AIR button is displayed on the Utilities > Australian Immunisation Register screen.
 This screen displays all whole-of-life immunisation records that have not yet been forwarded to AIR.

 - Click Send to AIR.
-Best Practice checks for an internet connection and transmits the list of immunisations to AIR.
+Bp Premier will transmit the list of immunisations to AIR.

 - If any of the transmitted records are rejected, a window will be displayed with the reasons for rejection.